Wally Hedrick: Pre-conceptualist

 Some artists at the time considered Hedrick a 'pre-conceptualist': "Wally's mind, I think... is of primary significance in this way.
 I think he's much more a preconceptualist than perhaps any of the others... the paintings, and the objects that he created are really more expressions of an idea."
 Indeed, Marcel Duchamp "was one of Wally's greatest gods, always."

 Korean War

 In 1951, during the Korean War, Hedrick was drafted into the United States Army against his will, escorted away by US Army MPs without even having the chance to call his parents.
 "Wally must have been a problem for them, though, because Wally didn't ever do military things quite the way they intended...you told Wally not to do it, that's what he would do.
 He was stationed in Korea until 1952.
 During this time, his paintings and assemblages shifted from neo-cubism to metaphysics to political subjects painted in a cartoonish style and dealing particularly with the escalation of the Vietnam War.

 Studio 13 Jazz Band

 Hedrick joined the Studio 13 Jazz Band in 1952.
 The group was founded at the San Francisco Art Institute in the late 1940s by two members of the Bay Area figurative painters David Park and Elmer Bischoff.
+He played the banjo.